cryostatio/cryostat-legacy/README.md

 Submodules must be initialized via `git submodule init && git submodule update`.

-Tests can be run with `mvn test`.
-Additional quality tools can be run with `mvn verify`.
+Unit tests can be run with `mvn test`.
+Integration tests and additional quality tools can be run with `mvn verify`.

+To re-run integration tests without a rebuild, do
+`mvn exec:exec@start-container failsafe:integration-test
+exec:exec@stop-container`.

 An OCI image can be built to your local `podman` image registry using `mvn package`.
 This will normally be a full-fledged image including built